SyedaJaffer/SyedaJaffer/README.md

-  Hey! welcome to my Github, I am SyedaJaffer
-  Business data analyst with expertise in financial planning and analysis.
-  I am currently pursuing Certfication in Business Data Analytics (IIBA) and would love to collaborate on FP & A Projects.
+Greetings and welcome to my Github page.
+I am SyedaJaffer, a business data analyst with a specialization in financial planning and analysis.
+Currently, I am pursuing certification in Business Data Analytics (IIBA) and I am keen on collaborating with professionals on FP&A projects.

+Thank you for taking the time to visit my profile.
+Please do not hesitate to reach out to me if you would like to discuss potential collaborations or have any questions.

 <!---